ianepperson/pyredminews/README.rst

 Other parameters are:

-* tracker_id: get issues from the tracker with the given id
+* tracker_id: Get issues from the tracker with the given ID.
-* status_id: get issues with the given status id only.
-Possible values: open, closed, * to get open and closed issues, status id
+* status_id: Get issues with the given status id only.
+Possible values: numeric status ID, 'open', 'closed', or '*' to get all issues.
-* assigned_to_id: get issues which are assigned to the given user id
+* assigned_to_id: Get issues which are assigned to the given user ID.
-* cf_x: get issues with the given value for custom field with an ID of x.
+* cf_x: Get issues with the given value for custom field with an ID of x.
 (Custom field must have 'used as a filter' checked.)

 Create a New Issue